 Zip and unzip files and folders on Mac

-On your Mac, do any of the following:
+On your Mac, in a Finder window or on the desktop, do any of the following:

-Compress a file or folder: Control-click it or tap it using two fingers, then choose Compress from the shortcut menu.
+Compress a file or folder: Control-click it, then choose Compress from the shortcut menu.

 If you compress a single item, the compressed file has the name of the original item with the .zip extension.
 If you compress multiple items at once, the compressed file is called Archive.zip.